 Some concerns have been voiced recently about the tech by anti-5G campaigners, particularly with regards to radiation — calm down, research shows there’s no scientific evidence of any risks.

-The commission spent seven years for the new guidelines, which have been developed after a thorough review of all relevant scientific literature, scientific workshops, and an extensive public consultation process.
+The commission spent seven years on the new guidelines, which have been developed after a thorough review of all relevant scientific literature, scientific workshops, and an extensive public consultation process.
 The ICNIRP stated that even its previous guidelines, dating back to 1998, would have been adequate for 5G, but additional protections have been put in place.
 These new guidelines address all forms of 5G, including the very highest frequency spectrum.

 This follows tests from Ofcom, the UK’s communications regulator, which found that electromagnetic field (EMF) emissions from 5G are a fraction of the highest safe level.
 The maximum measured at any site was approximately 1.5% of those levels.